President, PM and army chief attend military parade in Islamabad to mark Pakistan Day

 Pakistan Day commemorates the passing of the Lahore Resolution on March 23, 1940, when the All-India Muslim League demanded a separate nation for the Muslims of the British Indian Empire.

-Guest of honour at the ceremony, Sri Lankan President Maithripala Sirisena, has also arrived at the Prade Ground.
+Guest of honour at the ceremony, Sri Lankan President Maithripala Sirisena, has arrived at the venue.

 President Mamnoon Hussain, in his speech, welcomed Sri Lankan president, and troops from Turkey, Jordan, and the United Arab Emirates to the parade.